Skip to main content

 Use these methods continuously to refine your prototype until your product is ready to launch.
 When your product hits the shelves, professional reviewers will comment on how well (or badly) you’ve incorporated the seven design principles.

 Remember that the end user is the ultimate judge of good product design.
-By engaging prospective and existing customers at every step of your product development process, you can develop products that are most likely to resonate with consumers.
+By engaging prospective and existing customers at every step of your process, you can develop products that are most likely to resonate with consumers.

 When can you break the rules of design?

-Should you be using a customer insights hub?
+Should you be using a customer intelligence platform?

 Do you want to discover previous interviews faster?